jesperfj/hk-gh/README.md

 # Deploy Github repos to Heroku

-**To be used with experimental [hk]() Heroku CLI only.**

-Find here a few simple scripts that lets you deploy directly from Github to Heroku.
+A few hk plugins that let you deploy directly from Github to Heroku.

-The following is assumed:
+Assumptions:

 * You're using Github as your main collaborative space for development
 * You've got Heroku set up and you're using the new [hk CLI](https://github.com/heroku/hk)